pankajbisht/openDB/README.md

-# openDB is utility to manage local data base or session storage
+# OpenDB is utility to manage local data base or session storage

-# use of local and session storage
+# Use of local and session storage

-# main db object method
+# Main db object method
 working --> check local storage and session storage working on your system

-#main db object objects
+# Main db object objects

 local --> Contain localStorage methods